 Dominic's omphalocele now has complete skin grown over and has shrunk tremendously.
 On June 19, 2006, we will have muscle closure done and a belly button made.

-Children's and the Advanced Fetal Care Center were instrumental in helping us through this trial.
+Boston Children's Hospital and the Advanced Fetal Care Center were instrumental in helping us through this trial.
 Having met so many women in this same situation, I have seen how blessed we are to have had the Advanced Fetal Care Center.
 My heart goes out to those that don't have a group like this.
 They took care of every test we needed, they made sure we were prepared both mentally and physically.
 Above all they took care of not only the baby but also the parents.

 written by Meegan Perkins, on behalf of her family, Shane, Talon & Tristian